PoslinskiNet/ember-testing-guide/README.md

 # Accessibility / A11y

-Our apps should also support accessibility features so for instance, our application supports screen readers well.
-Luckily there are a ton of ready to use tools that we can use for that.
-Furthermore, there is a dedicated organization on Github that combines every well-documented a11y add-ons guidelines in a single place: https://github.com/ember-a11y.
+Our apps should also support accessibility features so, for instance, our application supports screen readers well.
+Luckily, there are a ton of ready to use tools that we can use for that.
+Furthermore, there is a dedicated organization on Github that combines every well-documented a11y add-ons guidelines in one place: https://github.com/ember-a11y.

-Ok, but is there anything that we can do right now even without diving into all documentation details and get some meaningful feedback about the current state of accessibility in our application?
+Ok, but is there anything that we can do right now even without diving into all the documentation details and get some meaningful feedback about the current state of the accessibility in our application?
 Actually, yes.

 Let's install a proper add-on: